-The Rappahannock Association for the Arts and Community (RAAC) is a nonprofit organization deeply rooted in Rappahannock County, Virginia.
+The Rappahannock Association for the Arts and Community (RAAC) is a nonprofit organization deeply rooted in Rappahannock County, Virginia, and is the organization responsible for the Fall Art Tour.
 Since our beginning in 1982, our all-volunteer organization has focused exclusively on enhancing the lives of community residents through exposure to the arts and active participation in art programs.
 We believe strongly that a community infused with the arts is a stronger, livelier, more creative one that is better prepared for the future.

 RAAC was born in 1982, when interested neighbors and friends came together to organize the various artistic and community events going on in the county.
 They were spurred into action by the impending closing of the old drive-in theater, Magic Mountain Cinema.
 There was also a need to find a venue for the Rappahannock Players, a group of local thespians with a large following in the county.

 At that time, the old historic theater in Washington, the Gay Street Theatre, was operated by Freeman Allan who showed an eclectic mix of popular and underground movies.
 The Gay Street Theatre became the new venue for the Rappahannock Players until 1992.
 It was there that RAAC provided a home for local arts and community events including concerts and the annual talent show.

 RAAC gave up their Gay Street Theatre home in the early 1990s which later became the Theatre at Washington, owned and operated by Wendy Weinberg until 2014.
 To this day, RAAC’s 1st Friday at the Movies are still shown there along with the Theatre’s own rich assortment of performing arts programs.
 Across the street was the Ki Theatre where, for many years, Julie Portman produced plays, readings and other performances.
 By 2008, the Ki Theatre became the new home of the RAAC Community Theatre where so many sold-out plays have been produced.